mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 ## Ask for help

-If the previous two steps didn't clarify matters, try sending an email describing your problem to the [users' list](https://github.com/bcpierce00/unison/wiki/Mailing-Lists).
+If the previous steps didn't clarify matters, try sending an email describing your problem to the [users' list](https://github.com/bcpierce00/unison/wiki/Mailing-Lists).
 (Make sure you subscribe first, so that you'll see people's responses in case they reply only to the list!)

-Please include the version of Unison you are using (``unison -version)`, the ocaml version you compiled with, the OS type you are running it on, the version of the OS, a record of what gets printed when the ``-debug all`` option is included, and as much information as you can about what went wrong.
-Be sure to include version information for both machines.
+Please include the version of Unison you are using (``unison -version)`, the ocaml version you compiled with, the OS type you are running it on, the version of the OS, the CPU type, a record of what gets printed when the ``-debug all`` option is included, and as much information as you can about what went wrong.
+Be sure to include version information for both machines if syncing non-locally.

 ## Reporting a bug

 The Github issue tracker has open tickets for bugs, and for enhancement requests.
 If you can clearly articulate that unison is behaving incorrectly, you are welcome to file a bug report.
 Bug reports must include the version information described in the previous section.

-Note that bugs must be against recent versions.
-Even if you report a bug against 2.51.2 in 2020-10, you will be asked to update and retest.
+Note that bugs must be against a recent version, perhaps the most recent version.
+Even if you report a bug against 2.51.4 in 2021-12, you will likely be asked to update and retest.

 The language should be along the lines of "unison does this wrong.
 I did X and should have gotten Y but Z happened".
 If you are about to write "I don't understand how to do X" or "If I did Y would it work", that is a clue that your message belongs on the users list and is not a bug report.
 The bug tracker is not a forum, and questions in the bug tracker will be summarily closed.

 Please set labels, and do not be offended if they are summarily adjusted.
-Almost always, defect or crash is appropriate.
+Typically, defect or crash is appropriate.

 ## Feature requests